The Untold Truth Of Mary Kay Letourneau

 When Mary Kay Letourneau became pregnant with Vili Fualaau's child, she reportedly planned to deceive her husband, Steven Letourneau, into thinking the child was his own, but the terrible truth of her affair soon became evident as suspicions became too serious to ignore.
 Steve eventually discovered concrete evidence in the form of love letters that his wife had written to her student stashed away in their family home.

 Steve's cousin reportedly called Child Protective Services to report Mary Kay's abuse.
 She was arrested during a teacher's meeting in March 1997, on a charge of statutory rape.
 "My reaction, I think is disbelief," Steve told a local news station at the time of his wife's arrest.
 "Just denial."
 Steve took custody of their four children and moved back to Alaska.
-"She was a wife, loving wife, good person," he said in an interview.
+"She was a wife, loving wife, good person," he said, per NBC News.
 "But does a good mom do what she did?
 Does a good teacher do what she did?
 Does a good wife do what she did?
 No."

 Her initial sentence was only 3 months